0x4447/0x4447_product_answering_machine/README.md

 1. Go to the [Lex console](https://console.aws.amazon.com/lex/home).
 1. Click the blue button `Create`.
 	1. Select `Custom bot`.
-	1. Type the name of your bot.
+	1. Type `Office` as the name of your bot.
 	1. Select an `Output voice` that you like.
 Joanna seams the more natural of them all.
 	1. Set 5 min in the `Session timeout` field.
 	1. And select `No` for the `COPPA` section.